mbetances805/syndicator/README.md

 - Due to time constraints, unable to write unit tests

-- An alternative to the admin panel, would've been to use a full featured framework such as Django or Sails.js.
-These frameworks provide easy management of models, views, serializers, URLs, etc. They also provide admin interfaces, which can be tied directly into the model for swift development

 - Cron job set to 5 minute interval

 - The form is missing data validation and validation that all fields are populated for submission